 Les Deux Magots, 6 Place Saint-Germain-des-Prés, Paris 6th arrondissement.

 Ten Belles Bread: the most hipster

-The place.
-Managed by Anna Trattles and Alice Quillet with her husband Anselme Blayney: you are at the heart of the coolest and trendiest coffee-bakery in Paris, adored by Le Fooding and supplier of Clamato, that is to say.
-Besides the fact that the trio transforms everything they touch into good (are we talking about sandwiches?), The singularity of Ten Belles is to mix the best of France and their US origins at the heart of 3 canon addresses.
+The place : Run by Anna Trattles, Alice Quillet and her husband Anselme Blayney, you're in the heart of the coolest and trendiest coffee-bakery in Paris, loved by Le Fooding and supplier of Clamato, that says it all.
+In addition to the fact that the trio turns everything they touch into deliciousness (have you tried their sandwiches?), the uniqueness of Ten Belles is to mix the best of France and their US origins in the heart of 3 amazing locations.

-Monday to Friday from p. from 8:30 am, Saturdays and Sundays from p. from 9 a.m.
+From Monday to Friday from 8:30 am, and on Saturdays and Sundays from 9 am.

-The place.
-The most prominent coffee shop in Paris, opened by Cathy Closier in the Marais, then rue des Martyrs is part of the phenomenon.
-Evidenced by the continuous parade of it-girls, top models, women of power and instagramers passing through from breakfast.
+The place : The most popular coffee shop in Paris, opened by Cathy Closier in the Marais, then on Rue des Martyrs, is a phenomenon.
+The continuous parade of it-girls, top models, powerful women and passing instagrammers during breakfast is a testimony to its popularity.

-The place.
-In the middle of the no man's land of Port Royal, the Black Beast appears as the lair of the cool.
-This adorable café with sweets serves crazy breakfasts all week long, which haunt the whole neighborhood and appear as the brunch meeting place on Saturdays and Sundays.
-In short: a good address to note in your notebooks.
+The place : In the middle of the no man's land of Port Royal, La Bête Noire presents itself as the hideout of the cool crowd.
+This lovely cafe serving delightful pastries offers fantastic breakfasts throughout the week that haunt the entire neighborhood and is the go-to brunch spot on weekends.
+In short: a must-visit address to jot down in your notebook.

 On the menu: traditional Polish babkas 2-3 times a week, cinnamon rolls, cereal cookies, organic eggs with sourdough bread (€7), a granola bowl with seasonal fruit and yogurt (€7)...
 The selection of pastries changes daily and pairs perfectly with a good latte and excellent tea.